 Rollouts is the free plan for Full Stack intended for startups and teams looking to get started with feature flags and A/B tests.
 Rollouts and Rollouts Plus both come with a subset of Full Stack features, including unlimited feature flags and controlled rollouts, and the ability to run one experiment at a time.

-Paid Full Stack plans, which removes the one concurrent experiment limit, offer a more robust feature set along with best-in-class support and services for organizations with more stakeholders invested in increasing experiment velocity and feature delivery.
+Paid Full Stack plans, which remove the one concurrent experiment limit, offer a more robust feature set along with best-in-class support and services for organizations with more stakeholders invested in increasing experiment velocity and feature delivery.

 How many collaborators can I add to my account?